voucherifyio/voucherify-openapi/docs/guides/campaign_recipes/Loyalty Program.md

 ## Prerequisites
 To create a `loyalty campaign`, you need two prerequisites:
-* **Custom Events**
+- Tracking **Custom Events** in Voucherify
-* **Orders**
+- Synchronizing **Orders**

-Synchronizing `orders` allows the use of the `Order Paid Earning Rule`, and synchronizing `custom events` allows us to reward customers with points for the custom events.
+Synchronizing `orders` allows the use of the `Order Paid Earning Rule`, and synchronizing `custom events` allows us to reward customers with points for custom actions.

 ## Creating Rewards

 In Voucherify’s dashboard, you have access to a [rewards catalog](https://app.voucherify.io/#/app/core/rewards) where you can add new rewards and see all the current rewards that are being used throughout your campaigns.
 Voucherify offers the following options when it comes to rewards:

-* Digital rewards - this can be a unique discount coupon or gift card credits,
+- Digital rewards - this can be a unique discount coupon or gift card credits,
-* Material rewards - available only in referral/ loyalty programs
+- Material rewards - available only in referral/ loyalty programs
-* Pay with points reward - available only in loyalty programs
+- Pay with points reward - available only in loyalty programs

 While creating a new loyalty campaign in the dashboard, you can tap into existing discount coupons and gift cards or you can create a new one during the campaign creation process.